carta/openpyxl25/README.rst

 This branch changes the namespace of openpyxl to allow for incremental upgrades of applications using the library.

+Remote Origin
-Remote Origin is :code:`git remote add hg-origin hg::https://bitbucket.org/openpyxl/openpyxl` :code:`git remote add hg-origin hg::https://bitbucket.org/openpyxl/openpyxl`
+    - :code:`git remote add hg-origin hg::https://bitbucket.org/openpyxl/openpyxl`

 OpenPyXL's Main Repo is mercurial.
-A special plugin is needed to update from upstream :code:`brew install git-remote-hg`
+A special plugin is needed to update from upstream
+    - :code:`brew install git-remote-hg`

+To Update:
+    - :code:`git fetch`
+    - :code:`git pull hg-origin master`
+    - :code:`git gc --aggressive`
+    - :code:`git push`

 openpyxl